-- 1. Download the zipped up source code & content files from canvas and set up the project on your system - 2.
+- 1. Download the source code and content files from canvas and set up the project on your system - 2.
 Pick a theme for your scene, find and create models that match your theme. - 3.
 Create 4 or more modeled treasures and place them in various locations on the map.
 One treasure must be placed within the "barrier" walls close to the inside corner (vertex (447, 453) position (67050, 67950)) but not within any wall "brick" bounding sphere. - 4.
-Generate your terrain by modifying TerrainMap.cs and then use a paint programs to gaussian blur effect to average or smooth the height and color textures. - 5.
-Modify the player object and NPC to better move on the surface of the terrain by interpolation with the Vector3.Lerp(...) method.
-You must have an 'L' key defined to toggle Lerp or default terrain following on/off.
-This way you can see the effect of Lerp. - 6.
+Generate your terrain by modifying TerrainMap.cs and then use a paint programs to gaussian blur effect to average or smooths the height and color textures. - 5.
+Modify the player object and NPC to better on the top of the terrain by interpolation with the Vector3.Lerp(...) method.
+You must have an 'L' key toggle Lerp or default terrain following on/off.
+This way you (and I) can see/test the effect of Lerp. - 6.
 The NPAgent currently follows a path following algorithm.
-The 'N' key should toggle the agent into a treasure-goal seeking state. - 7.
-You must write a detailed but concise description of EVERY feature implemented and exactly how you implemented them.
+The 'n' key should toggle the agent into a treasure-goal seeking state. - 7.
+You must a very detailed but concise description of EVERY feature implemented and exactly how you implement them. - 8.
+If the NPAgent detects a treasure within 4000 pixels, automatically treasure hunt. - 9.
+The number of treasures you have collected should be shown in the inspection frame.
+The number of treasures the NPC has collected should also be shown. - 10.
+Design an exploration path that takes the NPAgent within "detection radius" distance of all treasures.
+This path should be reversible: beginning of each simulation and direction should be randomly picked.
+Direction should be shown in the inspection frame. - 11.
+The NPAgent should be made to test collisions, just like the player. - 12.
+When all treasures are found, the NPAgent should stop moving. - 13.
+The NPAgent must use a fixed collection of sensors to detect objects in its path.(Z) - 14.
+Dogs should flock around the player with 4 levels of packing.(0%/33%/66%/99%) The current level of packing should be shown in the inspection frame.